Automattic/wp-calypso/client/my-sites/themes/themes-banner/README.md

 #### How to use:

 Add the following code into the same directory of this README file.
+Each banner should be on its own file.

 ```jsx
 import React, { PureComponent } from 'react';